This post contains affiliate links. Please see ourย disclosure policy.

 Step Two: Mix together sausage and cream cheese.
 Use clean hands or stand mixer with paddle attached to mix.

-mixing sausage and cream cheese together
+mixing the sausage and the cream cheese.

 Step Three: Next up mix in the Bisquick.